 Celebrating our 25th Anniversary!

-The Friends of Sagamore Hill are proud to present our first Virtual Event ever!
+The Friends of Sagamore Hill were excited to present our first Virtual Event ever!

-The event is being co-hosted by book publisher, Bloomsbury.
+The event was co-hosted by book publisher, Bloomsbury.

-Please join us on Thursday, September 17, 2020, at 7 PM EDT, for a conversation between Susan Berfield, author of the recently published, The Hour of Fate, Theodore Roosevelt, J.P.
+On Thursday, September 17, 2020, at 7 PM EDT, over 80 attendees (via Zoom) witnessed a fascinating conversation between Susan Berfield, author of the recently published, The Hour of Fate, Theodore Roosevelt, J.P.
 Morgan and the Battle to Transform American Capitalism, and Clay Risen, the author of The Crowded Hour, a book published last year about TR, the Rough Riders and American Foreign Policy.

-There will also be a guest appearance by Joe Wiegand, renowned Theodore Roosevelt reprisor.
+At the end of the conversation, and after a Q&A session, there was also a guest appearance by Joe Wiegand, renowned Theodore Roosevelt reprisor.

 Sagamore Hill National Historic Site presents a new museum exhibit for 2019/2020, “Theodore Roosevelt, A Man for the Modern World.”
 The exhibit celebrates the presidency and legacy of Theodore Roosevelt, who is often considered the first modern president.
 TR led the nation into the 20th century – a time of rapid technological advancement and societal changes that required a leader to be innovative, energetic, and media savvy.
 The exhibition opened to the public on March 3, 2019 at Sagamore Hill's Old Orchard Museum & Visitor Center and will run through the end of 2020.